ReDI-School/html-css-berlin-2020-fall/lesson4/index.md

 ## HTML structure

-**Heading**: it contains information about the document such as title, scripts, styles, meta information, and more:
+**Head**: it contains information about the document such as title, scripts, styles, meta information, and more:

 ```html
 <head></head>